named-data/NDN-packet-spec/tlv.rst

      VAR-NUMBER := BYTE+

-The first octet of the number either carries the actual numeric value, or signals that a multi-octet encoding is present, as defined below:
+The first octet of the number either carries the actual number, or signals that a multi-octet encoding is present, as defined below:

 - if the first octet is < 253, the number is encoded in that octet;